HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 Security & Compliance

-InMotion includes SiteLock malware scanning and hack protection on Business-level plans, free SSL across all plans, and more advanced DDoS protection on higher tiers.
-Their data centers are SSAE 18 audited, which matters if you're dealing with any kind of compliance requirement.
+InMotion includes SiteLock malware scanning and hack protection on Business-level plans, free SSL across the board, and more advanced DDoS protection on higher tiers.
+Their data centers are SSAE 18 audited, which matters if you have any compliance obligations.

-HostGator includes free SSL and basic DDoS protection, but CodeGuard Basic backup coverage only shows up on select plans and often requires upgrading to access.
-Their data centers are also enterprise-grade, but the included security features at the entry level are noticeably thinner.
+HostGator includes free SSL and basic DDoS protection, but CodeGuard Basic backup coverage only comes on select plans.
+Their data centers are also solid, but the base-level security features are noticeably thinner than InMotion's offerings.

-For e-commerce sites or anything handling user data, InMotion's security inclusions at comparable price points give it a clear edge.
+For e-commerce or sites handling customer data, InMotion's security inclusions at comparable prices give it a real advantage.

 Winner: InMotion Hosting